Duncan1738/Zorin-OS-Installation-Guide/README.md

 1. Wait for installation to finish (~10–20 minutes)
 2. Remove the USB when prompted
 3. Reboot your PC
-4. Log in and enjoy Zorin OS! 🎉
+4. Log in and enjoy Zorin OS!

+---
+MIT licence